storyfeet/gobble/readme.md

 ### v 0.5.3
 * Added Hash to error type
+* Added Exists method
+* Added not method for charbool
+* Added or_ig!() to ig the result of all inner parsers.

 ### v 0.5.2
 * Added catch for repeats on zero length parse results